Don't Make These Music Mistakes at Your Wedding

 This is your first music decision to make and it'll narrow down your options by half.
 Love live music and have a bigger budget?
 A band might be your preferred pick.
-Have a tighter budget or dozens of songs you'd like played perfectly (in other words, exactly how they sound on the album)?
+Have a tighter budget or dozens of songs you'd like played perfectly (in other words, exactly how they sound on Spotify)?
 A DJ could be your perfect choice.
 But don't dismiss either because you think a band will automatically be out of your budget or a DJ will be cheesy.

 Music Must: Do your research (check out amazing DJs and bands The Knot or on Gigmasters to get started) and get recommendations from friends.
-You'll see that there's a lot of variety—from mash-up artists to barbershop quartets -- among both types of entertainers.
+You'll see there's a lot of variety—from mash-up artists to barbershop quartets—among both types of entertainers.

-Mistake 2: Starting the ceremony in silence.
+2. Starting the ceremony in silence.

-Music Must: Having music before and during the ceremony will also help signal to guests that it's time to be seated or quiet by upping the volume or tempo.
+Music Must: Having music before and during the ceremony will also help signal to guests that it's time to be seated or get quiet by upping the volume or tempo.

-Mistake 3: Offending your officiant with your ceremony music.
+3. Offending your officiant with your ceremony music.

 Getting married in a house of worship?
-When it comes to ceremony music, many churches, synagogues and other religious institutions have rules that will affect your choice of ceremony music, like prohibiting certain secular songs.
+When it comes to ceremony music, many churches, synagogues and other religious institutions have rules that could affect your choice of ceremony music, like prohibiting certain secular songs.
 It may be your wedding day, but unfortunately it's not technically your church, so respect the regulations.

 Music Must: It's a good idea to speak to your officiant before you book musicians to play a classical version of The Beatles's "All You Need Is Love" composed for your ceremony and can't get your deposit back.

-Mistake 4: Skipping a sound check.
+4. Skipping a sound check.

 Depending on your venue, there may be limitations (like power supply, sound amplification or time-of-day restrictions) to the type of music you can have.
-Even without regulations, it's still a good idea to ask your venue manager what type of music typically works best for the space (for example, a soloist may feel puny in a grand ballroom, but it may work well for an intimate garden party).
+Even without regulations, it's still a good idea to ask your venue manager what type of music typically works best for the space (for example, a soloist may feel tiny in a grand ballroom, but it may work well for an intimate garden party).

 Music Must: Make a note of the names of the particular musicians or DJs you like, so you'll be sure to book the same exact people for your party.

-Mistake 6: Forgetting to talk through the must-play songs.
+6. Forgetting to talk through the must-play songs.

 Don't assume your band or DJ is going to play every one of your favorites.
-If it's a band, talk to them about this list before you decide to book; they may have to learn a song or two.
+If it's a band, talk to them about this list before you decide to book—they may have to learn a song or two.
 For DJs, just be certain they're open to your suggestions.

 Music Must: If they're missing a few of your favorites from their repertoire, ask whether there are any fees associated with adding them.

-Mistake 7: Making it impossible for guests to hear each other.
+7. Making it impossible for guests to hear each other.

-Mistake 8: Choosing a really long first-dance song.
+8. Choosing a really long first-dance song.

 You may do anything for love, but if you choose Meatloaf's "I'd Do Anything for Love" as your first-dance song, you'll be swaying with your new spouse for more than five minutes (12 if you choose the album version!).
 Do a run-through and you may realize four minutes can feel like forever if you're just rocking back and forth.
 Yes, it's about you two, but keep your guests in mind too.

 Music Must: A little choreography goes a long way, so you might decide to take a few lessons.
-Or, if your heart is set on a certain ballad, work with your DJ to cut your song down to a reasonable length or talk with your band about performing a shorter version.
+Or, if your heart is set on a certain ballad, work with your DJ to cut your song down to a reasonable length, or talk with your band about performing a shorter version.

-Mistake 9: Leaving out a do-not-play list.
+9. Leaving out a do-not-play list.

 Music Must: If your must-play list gets too long (say, more than 10 songs), create a third list.
 This can be more of a wish list of songs you'd like to be played only if your guests respond positively to them.

-Mistake 10: Playing R-rated songs before the after-party.
+10. Playing explicit songs before the after-party.

-Mistake 11: Sticking to one genre.
+11. Sticking to one genre.

 You both may truly love '90s grunge, but five full hours of Nirvana might drive some guests to leave early.
 You're sharing this day with family and friends, so save your more obscure favorites for the honeymoon playlist and let your band or DJ play a mix of songs that everyone can enjoy.

 Music Must: Give your parents a thank-you shout-out with Frank Sinatra's "Chicago," or Huey Lewis & the News here and there.
-Seeing them enjoy the night will be well worth a little Frankie Valli (and you know deep down you love the classics too!).
+Seeing them enjoy the night will be well worth a little Frankie Valli (and you know deep down you love the classics too).